php-fig/fig-standards/proposed/http-client/http-client-meta.md

 To make the specification more predictable, it was decided that HTTP clients never will throw exceptions for 4xx and 5xx responses.

+## Middleware and wrapping a client

+The specification does not put any limitations on middleware or classes that want to wrap/decorate an HTTP client.
+If the decorating class also implements `ClientInterface` then it must also follow the specification.

+It is temping to allow configuration or add middleware to an HTTP client so it could i.e. follow redirects or throw exceptions.
+If that is a decision from an application developer, they have specifically said they want to break the specification.
+That is an issue (or feature) the application developer should handle.
+No third party library should assume that a HTTP client breaks the specification.

 ### Background

 The HTTP client PSR has been inspired and created by the [php-http team](https://github.com/orgs/php-http/people).